 The cheapest car insurance in Mississippi

 The rates between carriers are as varied as the 29,000 miles of maintained roads you find in Mississippi.
-Here are the cheapest options, from the most popular companies in the country.
+Here are the cheapest options from the top companies by market share in Mississippi according to 2021 rate data.

 |Car insurance company||Average annual premium for minimum coverage||Average annual premium for full coverage|